Architectural photography is an art in itself.

-lens that many photography have no knowledge of.
-Their buildings in their photos they ares leaning over.
-WIth our lens' and expertise, the walls of the building are straight and parallel.
+To be done correctly, this requires the use of a special "tilt/shift" lens that many photographers are unaware of.
+The buildings in their photos look like they are leaning over--a problem due to "Perspective Distortion".
+With our lens' and expertise, the walls of the building are straight and parallel.

 Why is this necessary?